Ardabil Carpet: History

-Completed after about four years weaving during the rule of the Safavid Shah Tahmasp I in 1539-40, probably in Kashan, the carpets are considered some of the best of the classical Iranian (Persian) school of carpet creation.
+Completed after about four years weaving during the rule of the Safavid Shah Tahmasp I in 1539-40 AD, probably in Kashan, the carpets are considered some of the best of the classical Iranian (Persian) school of carpet creation.
 According to the traditional story, now rather doubted by historians, when new they were placed in the Sheikh Safi al-Din Khānegāh and Shrine Ensemble in Ardabil, but became heavily worn and were sold in 1890 to a British carpet dealer who restored one of the carpets using the other and then resold the restored one to the Victoria and Albert Museum.

 Many specialists are now dubious that the carpets were made for Ardabil; apart from anything else, they would not fit in the shrine there.
 They also do not match any carpets described in an inventory of the shrine from 1795.
 On the other hand, at their presumed original size, the two would fit into a space in the more important Imam Reza Shrine at Mashad.